 So, What is The Best Spinning Reel Under $100?

-If you’re after a reel that will last a lifetime, with a proven performance record, you need to choose the Penn Battle III.
+If you’re after a reel that will last a lifetime, with a proven performance record, choose the Penn Battle III.

 Penn is the leader in saltwater spinning reels, but they make very reliable, heavy-duty freshwater reels too.
 The Penn reputation precedes itself.